volodymyrholovetskyi/bookshop-email-service/README.md

 - Add your properties for connecting to the gmail server:
   - `SENDER_MAIL_ADDRESS`
   - `SENDER_MAIL_PASSWORD`
-- Properties `ELASTIC_TOKEN` is used to connect to kibana.
+- Properties `ELASTIC_TOKEN` is <b>OPTIONAL and is used to connect kibana to elastic.
 - You can generate a `token` in Postman add username and password (Basic Auth) and url (POST method):
 ```
 http://localhost:9200/_security/service/elastic/kibana/credential/token/forkibana